SoroushImanian/Long-way/README.md

 # Long Way

-Loadbalance between two App with HAproxy
+Loadbalance between two App with HAproxy And Nginx (Gitlab CI-CD)

 ## How it works?